 No. The PTCAS (Physical Therapy Centralized Application System) application and the GW application are only available online.

 PTCAS (Physical Therapy Centralized Application System) will be accessible beginning early July of each year.
 Please refer to the PTCAS website for the exact dates.
-As a first step, create your standard online application PTCAS (Physical Therapy Central Application Service).
+As a first step, create your standard online application, PTCAS (Physical Therapy Central Application Service).
 IMPORTANT: You must create your PTCAS application first, as the Supplemental GW Online Application requires that you enter your unique PTCAS ID number.
 You can begin your Supplemental GW Online Application before you have completed the submission of your PTCAS application (but you will just need to have first created a PTCAS application to be able to retrieve and use your PTCAS ID in the completion of your Supplemental GW Online Application).
-Both applications and all supporting documentations (test scores, recommendations, transcripts etc.) must be received by the deadline in order for your application to be reviewed by the PT Admissions Committee.
+Both applications and all supporting documentation (test scores, recommendations, transcripts, etc.) must be received by the deadline in order for your application to be reviewed by the PT Admissions Committee.

 All original transcripts should be sent to PTCAS (Physical Therapy Centralized Application System).
-Applicants that are selected for admission will be required to provide original transcripts to the Health Sciences Admissions Office prior to matriculation.
+Applicants who are selected for admission will be required to provide original transcripts to the Health Sciences Admissions Office prior to matriculation.

 You will be able to self-report your score on the PTCAS (Physical Therapy Centralized Application System) application.
 You should also identify GW as a school to receive your scores.
 The GW institution code is 5246.